 I. FINANCIAL AID BASICS As I said above, the purpose of this website is to help families save on college, not save for college.
-Indeed, the Great Recession has turned into the Continuous Recession for many American families, and none of us has saved as much as we wanted for our children's educations.
+Indeed, the Great Recession turned into the Continuous Recession for many American families, and none of us has saved as much as we wanted for our children's educations.
 But we're all in the same boat.
 So relax, throw your regrets over the side, and realize this.
 The college financial aid system in America is not based on guilt, it's based on generosity.
 Also, the colleges in that system aren't competing for us parents, they're competing for our kids.
-And whether we're depressed by guilt - or even thrilled with self-righteousness - means absolutely nothing to the colleges competing for our kids.
+So, whether we're depressed by guilt - or even thrilled with self-righteousness - means absolutely nothing to the colleges competing for our kids.
 Those colleges compete for our kids with their campuses, their faculties, and their programs, but they also compete with their financial aid.
 And our job as parents is to let them do so, to not let our feelings stand in the way of that competition, but to facilitate that competition for the benefit of our kids.
 In fact, I think you will realize while reading this site that interesting and effective students are in great demand, and your most efficient college savings plan is helping your own children become more interesting and effective students.
 Now, before we get too deeply into our topic, let's make sure we cover the basics.
 When I started helping my son with his college search seven years ago, I found that almost everything I thought I knew about college financial aid was the opposite of reality.
 The truth was usually counter-intuitive, the opposite of what I expected.
 So, here's a list of what I wish I'd known about college financial aid seven years ago when I started helping my son: A. Although the published cost of privately-funded colleges will usually be much higher than the published cost of publicly-funded schools, especially for those in your home state, the financial aid offered by private schools to middle and lower income American families will frequently more than cover the difference.
 So, be prepared for good news, and don't be surprised if private colleges are your family's most affordable college alternatives.
 B. There are two primary types of financial aid, need-based aid and merit-based aid.
-Financial aid departments at colleges determine the amount of need-based aid, and they typically base their decisions on a financial aid application filed with them by the students - really their parents - as supported by the federal government's Free Application for Federal Student Aid, or FAFSA.
+Financial aid departments at colleges determine the amount of need-based aid, and they typically base their decisions on a financial aid application filed with them by the students - really by their parents - as supported by the federal government's Free Application for Federal Student Aid, or FAFSA.
 C. Families input their financial data into the FAFSA, and its final product is the Expected Family Contribution, or EFC, for that family.
 That's the amount that our federal government estimates that parents and the student can contribute annually toward that student's education.
-Although the EFC is supposed to include both the parents' and the student's contributions, the estimated amount of student earnings in the commonly used Federal Methodology is so low, $100 per year, that parents should think of their EFC's as the estimate of their contribution only.
+Although the EFC is supposed to include both the parents' and the student's contributions, the estimated amount of student earnings in the commonly used FAFSA Federal Methodology is so low, $100 per year, that parents should think of their EFC's as the estimate of their contribution only.
 D. The actual FAFSA is formal, it isn't anonymous, and it allows only a limited number of modifications before it gets strange, so I recommend starting with one of the easy EFC Estimators included in some college NPC programs.
-Some of these EFC Estimators are inaccurate, but last year I found the EFC Estimators within the NPC's of the Universities of California at Berkeley and Los Angeles to be highly accurate.
-The stand-alone EFC Estimator on the University of Washington's NPC page is nearly as accurate while also being the easiest to use.
-We'll use both the Berkeley and U-Dub programs to get you fair estimates of your EFCs in our Bookends page.
+Some of these EFC Estimators are inaccurate, but the stand-alone EFC Estimator on the University of Washington's NPC page is reasonably accurate as well as easy to use.
+My current favorite among embedded EFC Estimators is the one included within the NPC of the University of California at Berkeley.
+I've found it to be very accurate, and it requires no effort beyond completing Berkeley's NPC.
+We'll use both the Berkeley program to get you estimates of your EFCs in our Bookends page.
 E. To give you an idea of EFC amounts for various income levels, here's a table that I prepared in early 2015 showing EFC estimates for nine hypothetical families with incomes from $40,000 to $200,000 per year.
 I did the data in this table for a press release covering an error in the FAFSA - it was corrected soon afterwards - and I used the College Board's very accurate EFC Estimator for my research.
 A link to that program is included in the table.

 You can click on any school in that list and you will go directly to the school's NPC program without any further searching.
 If you then set up a user name and password with CB, you can save your input data.
 You can then click on any other school and your data will be automatically filled in, reducing your completion time to a few minutes per school and making the CB system the most convenient one available.
 Once you've completed an NPC using any of the available programs, you will want to record your results on a table.
 Here's a blank PDF version of the one I use for my research, and there's a Word version of it at the bottom of every page in this website.